nbeversl/urtext_docs/README.md

 ## Pointers

 You can extend trees beyond the file level to create node relationships spanning many files.
 Preceding a link to a node with two right angle brackets instead of one creates a Pointer.
 In addition to being a hyperlink, this connects the targeted node, and all of its subchildren, as children of the node containing the Pointer.
 Example:

-Here is an example Child Node:

-| Example Child Node Using a Node Pointer >>

-Pointers

-You can extend trees beyond the file level to create node relationships spanning many files.
-Preceding a link to a node with two right angle brackets instead of one creates a Pointer.
-In addition to being a hyperlink, this connects the targeted node, and all of its subchildren, as children of the node containing the Pointer.
-Example: